-College international J. de La Fontaine, herein after referred to as “the organizer”,having its head office situated at 18 Place de la Triade, Suite 200, Pointe Claire, H9R 0A2, is organizing a competition named The 2021 La Fontaine Challenge, herein after referred to as “the competition”, the conditions for which are hereinafter laid out.
+College international J. de La Fontaine, herein after referred to as “the organizer”, having its head office situated at 18 Place de la Triade, Suite 200, Pointe Claire, H9R 0A2, is organizing a competition named The 2022 Lafontaine Challenge, herein after referred to as “the competition”, the conditions for which are herein after laid out.

 Article 1: Competition Objectives

-Within the context of the Covid-19 Pandemic, College International J. de La Fontaine is organizing a competition involving students from Canadian elementary and high schools.
-Through the creation of a work, participant(s) are invited to communicate a positive message and generate hope in order to inspire their peers and to encourage them to develop a positive vision of their current situation.
-Through their participation they will also engage the local community in that the organizer will contribute 1$ (CND) per student entry to a local charity organization.
+In celebration of the 50th anniversary of its Multiculturalism Policy, officially adopted in 1971, College International J. de La Fontaine is organizing a competition involving students from Canadian elementary and high schools.
+Participant(s) are invited to submit a piece of writing, a work of art, or a photograph, which reflects the theme of unity and diversity taking into consideration the slogan “We are all different, and that’s beautiful.”
+Through their participation participants will also engage the local community in that the organizer will contribute 1$ (CND) per student entry to a local charity organization.

 Article 2: The competition timeline